' ... his last words weigh on me every day'

 Yum is leading the effort to change the law.
 Supporters of the bill held a news conference in front of the State House before the proposed bill went before a hearing in the House Judiciary Committee.

-The bill's sponsor, Delegate Luke Clippinger of Baltimore City, a member of the judiciary panel, says there is currently "a hole in the law" letting violators off without a criminal penalty.
+The bill's sponsor, Delegate Luke Clippinger of Baltimore City, a Democrat who is member of the judiciary panel, says there is currently "a hole in the law" letting violators off without a criminal penalty.

 "Those people who are so irresponsible as to drive in their car texting or on the phone...if they kill somebody or they have an accident that results in serious bodily injury, that's something that needs a criminal penalty," Clippinger says.